Deltologic/delto-scripts/aws-s3/delete-objects/readme.md

 ## Languages
 ### JavaScript
 #### Build
-In oder to download the dependencies type:
+In order to download the dependencies type:
 ```shell
 npm i
 ```

 #### Build
-In oder to download start the scripts type:
+In order to start the script type:
 ```shell
 node script.js
 ```